zyphlar/influxdb.org/source/blog/2015-02-24-influxdb-v0_9_0-rc4_released_now_with_tags_and_more_unicorns.md

 }
 ```

 We have the tag keys of `host` and `region` and we're writing a single field called `value`.
 Measurements, tags, and fields are defined when you write the data in.
 Databases and retention policies must be created ahead of time.
 Fields are defined on measurements.
 Once a field has been written to a data point within a measurement, its type is set.
-You can have multiple fields of either float64, bool, or string (and sooon bytes and int64).
+You can have multiple fields of either float64, bool, or string (and soon bytes and int64).

 With the addition of tags queries like this are very fast: